jbhuang0604/awesome-tips/working-with-mentor.md

 ## Frequent update

-Setting up weekly meeting with your mentors is great.
+Setting up weekly meetings with your mentors is great.
 But, do NOT stay silent during the week.
 Nothing is more frustrating to learn that the student got stuck 20 mins after the meeting last week in a meeting.

 Your mentors want you to succeed!
 Help them do so!